 Cookie Layer:

-12 tablespoon butter (1 1/2 sticks) melted and cooled until warm
+- 12 tablespoons butter 1 1/2 sticks, melted and cooled until warm

 Instructions

-Preheat oven to 325 degrees.
-Line a 9×13 pan with foil for easy clean-up and spray with non-stick spray.
+- Preheat oven to 325 degrees.
+Line a 9×13 pan with parchment for easy clean-up and cutting.

-Use your hands to drop dough onto the top of the brownie batter, it’s okay if some brownie batter shows through.
+- Use your hands to drop flattened pieces dough onto the top of the brownie batter, it's okay if some brownie batter shows through and your cookie layer can be rough and lumpy!

 Notes